 The doctrine of baptism for the dead was first given to the Mormon church by Joseph Smith in 1836 and is found in his Doctrine and Covenants, (but not, as we’ll see, in the Book of Mormon).

-In Paul’s first epistle to the church in Corinth, he treats a number of subjects.
-This letter was written to counteract problems he saw developing in Corinth after he had established the church there.
+St. Paul’s first epistle to the church in Corinth was written to counteract problems he saw developing there.
 Corinth had its share of pagan religions, but there were also quasi-Christian groups that practiced variations of orthodox Christian doctrines.
 Enter baptism for the dead.

 Mormons cite a single biblical passage to support baptizing members on behalf of dead persons, “Else what shall they do which are baptized for the dead, if the dead rise not at all?
 Why are they then baptized for the dead?”
 (1 Cor.
 15:29).